-Tankless electric water heaters without a tank is more suitable for people living in small houses or small families.
+The Tankless Water Heaters and Well Water without a tank are more suitable for people living in small houses or small families.
 If you live with a large number of people and you need a lot of warm water, then you should pay attention to the heater with a tank.

 As a result, you decide which model is better, it is you who make the decision to buy any device in your home, but at least now you have data from which you can proceed when making a decision.